udacity/cd13451-sentiment-analysis-project/README.md

 ## Getting Started

-Instructions for how to get a copy of the project running on your local machine.
+To get a copy of the project running:

 1. Proceed to open up the AWS console from the AWS Gateway.
 2. Click through the AWS console to Amazon Sagemaker.
-3. Click through the main Sagemaker page to Notebook/Notebook instances from the left hand toolbar.
+3. Click through the main Sagemaker page to "Notebook" > "Notebook instances" from the left hand toolbar, and create a notebook instance.

+Then, go through the following steps:

 **1. Open a Terminal in the Notebook:**
   - In the Jupyter Notebook interface, go to the "New" menu.